 - cover research into both short-term and long-term causes and consequences of migration, such as economic, demographic and social aspects

-- contribute to increased research connection to higher education
+- contribute to links between research and to higher education

 - contribute to gender equality